Skip to main content Skip to footer site map

 Department of Naval Architecture and Ocean Engineering

-The department offers accredited degrees in Naval Architecture and Marine Engineering, as well as Ocean Engineering - both dynamic interdisciplinary fields involving the application of engineering principles to the ocean environment.
+The Naval Architecture and Ocean Engineering Department offers accredited degrees in Naval Architecture and Marine Engineering, as well as Ocean Engineering - both dynamic interdisciplinary fields involving the application of engineering principles to the ocean environment.
 Building on a foundation of basic engineering topics such as fluid mechanics and material science, the naval architecture student learns modern techniques of marine vehicle performance and design analysis.
 Tomorrow’s Navy must operate on, below, and just above the surface of the sea utilizing a variety of ships, submarines, deep submergence vehicles and diving equipment while performing a multitude of missions in defense, research, exploration and exploitation of earth’s last frontier - its oceans.
 To develop naval officers capable of performing effectively in this complex environment is the goal of the Naval Architecture and Ocean Engineering Department.

 Phone: 410-293-6420